 - Temporary ad-free experiences, or paid digital subscriptions.

-No. Visitors only see an adblock message if they have adblocking enabled it on their device or browser, AND depending on the frequency and targeting settings for a publisher using anti-adblock recovery.
+No. Visitors only see an adblock message if they have adblocking enabled on their device or browser, AND depending on the frequency and targeting settings for a publisher using anti-adblock recovery.
 Adblock usage worldwide is over 40% of internet users.
 A visitor relationship-driven solution such as Admiral's can provide many targeting options for publishers:

 Can adblock walls offer benefits to visitors?

 Yes.
-Depending on the type of adblock wall in use, visitors can receive benefits, including access to a free newsletter, subscription to valuable content, downloadable content, other premium content, app downloads, early access or access to promotions or sales, and other benefits.
+Depending on the type of adblock wall in use, visitors can receive benefits, including access to a free newsletter, subscription to valuable content, downloadable content, other free premium content, app downloads, early access or access to promotions or sales, and other benefits.
 And adblock walls support the sustainability of ad-funded quality content that visitors enjoy.

-How can publishers measure their adblock wall?
+How can publishers measure their anti-adblock wall?

-You can start with Admiral's totally free adblock revenue analytics to see how your site is being impacted currently by different types of adblockers.
+You can start with Admiral's free adblock revenue analytics to see how your site is being impacted currently by different types of adblockers.
 Using adblock analytics you can accurately measure how your website is affected by adblock technology as well as the revenue you've lost and recovered, and the type of device used to access your content.
 You can measure: